PROJECT MANAGERS COMPANION

 12. Step 9 - Start Project

-This document is a designed as a support / procedures document to assist developing project plans.
-It assumes that the reader is familiar with the PRINCE method of project management and the project planning tool Microsoft Project.
+document to assist developing project plans.
+It assumes that the reader is familiar

-For those unfamiliar with PRINCE a summary is provided in the Project Managers Companion file.
-If you have any training requirements for PRINCE, project management or Microsoft Project please see the training department.
+the Project Managers Companion file.
+If you have any training requirements for

-If you have technical problems with the set-up of the project planning tool Microsoft Project or using the templates that have been developed for Jersey Post Office please see the IT Section.
+project planning tool Microsoft Project or using the templates that have been

 FOCUS GROUP